April 20, 2018 (Updated: May 15, 2023)

 These tips can (and should) be applied to any piece of content that needs to be proofed, whether that’s a business email with a proposal or an online e-book.
 Before you get started in the proofreading process, you should know that proofreading takes time.
 Why?
 There are multiple aspects that one needs to check and verify, including both spelling and grammar.
-Read on to discover seven tips and techniques to edit work for quality results.
+Read on to discover seven tips to proofread content.

 First things first, in order to fully catch all mistakes when proofreading, you must remove all distractions.
 Since the proofreading process requires laser focus, it’s important to find a quiet space, turn off music, silence your phone, and even turn off your computer and any notifications.
 Having nothing else to focus on will boost your proofreading results.
 At the end of the day, concentration is key to being an effective proofreader.

 Even though most work is now done on a computer screen, it’s surprising how many more errors can be found by proofreading a hard copy.
 Whenever time allows it, always proofread a printed version of your content.
 This applies to content that will be in print collateral as well as content that will be posted digitally.
 It’s amazing how the eye is able to catch more errors when reading content in a different format.